gesteban/itinerary-challenge/README.md

   and updates it periodically.

-Some services also register themselves to `admin-service`, allowing this last microservice to consume their `/actuator` (endpoints that contains useful information about the service) to provide a simple interface to query metrics of deployed services.
+Some services also register themselves to `admin-service`, allowing this last microservice to consume their `/actuator` (endpoints that contain useful information about the service) to provide a simple interface to query metrics of deployed services.

 The `gateway-service` is used as entry point for the application.
-Once a request reach this gateway, it checks if the request is authenticated.
+Once a request reaches this gateway, it checks if the request is authenticated.
 If it isn't, it redirects the user to the `uaa` service, where the user will use its account there to authorize our application and authenticate.
-Once user is authorized and authenticated the request is routed to the correct service instance using Ribbon load balancer.
+Once the user is authorized and authenticated the request is routed to the correct service instance using Ribbon load balancer.

-Once a valid request reach `search-service`, the designed algorithm will be used to retrieve the fastest or shortest path between two cities.
-While this call its executed, `search-service` will make requests to `itinerary-service` when needs its data.
+Once a valid request reaches `search-service`, the designed algorithm will be used to retrieve the fastest or shortest path between two cities.
+While this call is executed, `search-service` will make requests to `itinerary-service` when its data is needed.
 The search algorithm is designed to minimize the number of calls to `itinerary-service`.

 The search algorithm is based on the [Dijkstra pathfinder algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
-  The Dijkstra solution is been modified to allow graph construction in real time and to take into account several weighting in the node opening decision (i.e. duration of itinerary and waiting time between itineraries).
+  The Dijkstra solution has been modified to allow graph construction in real time and to take into account several weighting in the node opening decision (i.e. duration of itinerary and waiting time between itineraries).
 It is also modified to allow static weighting of edges (to search the shortest paths in number of connections).